Skip to content

 • Season the soup well with salt and pepper.

-• To serve, place some bread in a serving bowl and pour some of the soup over top.
-Garnish with optional shredded parmesan cheese and chopped fresh parsley and rosemary.
+• To serve, place 2 slices of bread in a serving bowl and pour some of the soup over top.
+Garnish with optional shredded parmigianna Reggiano cheese and chopped fresh parsley and rosemary.

 Notes

-• Make-Ahead: You can make this soup up to 1 day ahead of time and it is advised to keep the bread separate from the soup until it is ready to be served.
+Make-Ahead: You can make this soup up to one day ahead of time, and I advise keeping the bread separate from the soup until it is ready to be served.

-• How to Store: Keep covered and keep the soup separated from the bread and in the refrigerator for up to 4 days.
-This will freeze in the exact same manner for up to 3 months.
-Be sure to thaw for 1 day in the refrigerator until it is thawed.
+How to Store: Cover and keep the soup separated from the bread in the refrigerator for up to 4 days.
+It will freeze in the exact same manner for up to 3 months.
+Be sure to thaw it for 1 day in the refrigerator until it is thawed.

-• How to Reheat: Add the desired amount of soup into a small size saucepot and head up over low heat until hot.
-Likewise, you can heat it up in the microwave in a microwave-safe bowl.
+How to Reheat: Add the desired amount of soup to a small saucepot and heat over low heat until hot.

-• Please feel free to use any homemade or store-bought bread from the bakery.
-Please do not use sliced bagged bread from the bread aisle as it will totally scale down the flavor of this soup.
+Please feel free to use any homemade or store-bought bread from the bakery.
+Please do not use sliced, bagged bread from the bread aisle, as it will scale down the flavor of this soup.

 Nutrition